 The community of Sabana Grande is located in the beautiful, mountainous northern region of Nicaragua, in the municipality of Totogalpa.
-Sabana Grande is a model community for sustainable development.
-For the past decade, it has been the site of an array of local and foreign partnerships that have resulted in the creation of a community that is empowered to change their lives for the better.
-Empowerment groups have formed that foster renewable energy, reforestation and local jobcreation.
+For the past decade, Sabana Grande has been the site of many local and foreign partnerships that have turned it into a community that is empowered to make positive change, which has resulted in renewable energy, reforestation and local job creation.

 As the project moves forward, the ongoing goal is to improve access to health information by “training the trainers.”
 We are doing so by working with the Health and Welfare Cooperation to develop educational modules and clinical workshops that empower community volunteers to play a permanent role as educators in their community.

 We also hope to develop the project into an even more collaborative One Health project by recruiting graduate student researchers and faculty members from outside the veterinary health sciences.
 The community of Sabana Grande, where human, animal and environmental health is clearly linked, provides an ideal platform to demonstrate the impact of interdisciplinary collaborations.

 When I arrived in Sabana Grande, I only had a cursory understanding of the definition of One Health: the interrelationships of human medicine, animal medicine and the environment regarding the subject of health.
 Simple enough, yet what did that mean to me?